wedi/limit-login-countries/README.md

 * Give big hands to [sudar](http://sudarmuthu.com) for his [toolset for deploying WordPress plugins from GitHub](https://github.com/sudar/wp-plugin-in-github).
 A must have, when developing WordPress plugins on GitHub.
 * Last but not least I send a thank you note to [*Gabriel Oliveira*](http://think0.deviantart.com/) on whose work this plugin's banner image is based.

 ## Installation ##
 This section describes how to install the plugin and get it working.

 1. Upload the plugin to your WordPress plugin directory, which is probably `/wp-content/plugins/`.
-2. [Download Maxmind's current GeoLite database](http://geolite.maxmind.com/download/geoip/database/GeoLiteCity.dat.gz) ("legacy" version, an update to GeoIP2 is already planned) and extract it, e.g. to your WordPress uploads directory, which is probably `/wp-content/uploads/`.
+2. [Download Maxmind's current GeoLite database](http://geolite.maxmind.com/download/geoip/database/GeoLiteCity.dat.gz) and extract it, e.g. to your WordPress uploads directory, which is probably `/wp-content/uploads/`.
 3. Activate the plugin through the 'Plugins' menu in WordPress
 4. Go to settings and configure the plugin

 ### System Requirements ###
 This plugin requires at least PHP 5.3.
 The minimum *tested* WordPress version is 3.5.0.
 Please report if it works in even older versions.

 ## Screenshots ##
 ![ScreenShot](https://raw.github.com/wedi/limit-login-countries/master/assets/screenshot-1.png)
 1. Whoo!
 The plugin's options page.

 ## Frequently Asked Questions ##

 ### HELP!
 I locked myself out!
 How do I get in again? ###
 No worries!
 Just add `define('LIMIT_LOGIN_COUNTRIES_OVERRIDE', TRUE);` to your `wp-config.php` and you can login again in whichever country you are.

 ## Changelog ##